DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

-## SZVisualizationConfig
+## SZVisualization
 Configuration for a single visualization.

-### SZVisualizationConfig.dataConfig
+### SZVisualization.dataConfig
 **required** String

 Serialized configuration of the visualization.
-VizConfig protocol buffer as JSON.
+VizDataConfig protocol buffer as JSON.

-### SZVisualizationConfig.dataConfigFile
+### SZVisualization.dataConfigFile
 **required** String

 Name of the file that contains the serialized configuration of the visualization.